SICK AS A DOG

 Ember couldn’t hide the sour expression on her face.
-“The cat goddess that used to deal my dad his magical herbs?
+“The cat goddess who used to deal my dad his magical herbs?
 Nice.”
 She tried not to let it hurt her feelings.
 She had the flu, she wasn’t dying.
 What was Mace going to do to help her when he couldn’t even touch her?
 “What did you need from Shelby?”

 “What kind of spell?”
 Ember asked, eyes drifting closed as her pulse pounded in her temples.

 Her eyes flew open as a hand covered hers.
 Mace grinned at her.
 “How?” she asked.
-He was still a ghost, she could see through him.
+He was still a ghost; she could see through him.
 How could she feel his touch?

 He tilted his head, smile fond.
 “Did you think I was really going to let you suffer without being able to take care of you?”